 The submersible sits in the bottom of the sump pit and it goes into action when the water level rises above it.
 It detects water levels from a floating detector that’s connected to the pump with a wire.
 The submersible pump is designed to handle dirt and debris through a filter, so it may not break down as much, but getting to the motor is difficult because it’s in a sealed casing.

 The pedestal pump switches on when the water level reaches the pump itself, which is installed at a higher level in the sump pit.
 Pedestal pumps can burn out because water gets sucked right into the pump and loose debris can clog it and cause it to malfunction.
 However, the simple design makes it easier to access for repair and maintenance.

-It’s also important to make sure the sump pump has a permanent power supply.
-Power outages during severe weather pose more than an inconvenience.
+It’s also important to make sure the sump pump has a backup power supply other than the electrical cord.
+Power outages during severe weather pose an inconvenience that could result in disaster for basement floods.
 If you lose power to your home during a heavy rainstorm, the motor on the sump pump will stop, and the water level in your basement will rise.
-It is always wise to install a battery back up to the sump pump to prevent flooding.
+It is always wise to install a sump pump battery back up to prevent flooding.

-It is best to consult with a professional to help you decide what kind of sump pump is the right solution to keeping your basement watertight.
+It is best to consult with a professional to help you decide what kind of sump pump is the right solution for keeping your basement dry at all times.
 Our licensed and bonded staff at Royal Work can evaluate the risk of flooding in your basement and discuss your options, so you can make an informed decision.